ErickWendel/timeline/README.md

 _Tags: `linkedinPost`_

-### <a href="https://www.freecodecamp.org/news/how-to-enable-live-reload-on-docker-based-applications/" target="_blank">2020-06-12 - How to Enable Live-reload on Docker-based Applications with Docker Volumes (en-us)</a>

-Portal:

-> <a href="https://www.freecodecamp.org/news/author/erickwendel/" target="_blank">freeCodeCamp.org</a>

-Abstract:

-> In this post you'll learn how to configure a development environment with live-reload enabled.
-This will allow you to convert a legacy application so it uses Docker, Docker volumes, and docker-compose
->
->

-_Tags: `freeCodeCamp`_

 ### <a href="https://www.freecodecamp.org/news/node-js-debugging/" target="_blank">2020-06-12 - How to Debug a Node.js Application with VSCode, Docker, and your Terminal (en-us)</a>